ketanhwr/blog/_posts/2018-01-19-async-auto.markdown

 <center><img src="{{ site.baseurl }}/images/graph.png" alt="Couldn't Load Image" /></center>

 A directed graph is a set of nodes connected with directed edges.
-A directed edge is just a connected between two nodes which has a sense of direction.
+A directed edge is just a connection between two nodes which has a sense of direction.

 <center><img src="{{ site.baseurl }}/images/directed-graph.png" alt="Couldn't Load Image" /></center>